OR Travel Nurse Jobs in Tennessee

 What a Typical OR Assignment Looks Like in Tennessee

 Most Tennessee OR contracts run about 13 weeks with options to extend, usually built around a day-shift block with call layered on top.
-Depending on the facility, you’ll work the circulating role and — in labs that cross-train — scrub in too.
+Depending on the facility, you’ll work the circulating role and, in labs that cross-train, scrub in too.
 The core of the job stays the same across specialties: maintaining the sterile field and sterile technique, running accurate surgical counts (sponge, instrument, and needle), handling patient positioning, prepping and draping, leading the time-out under the Universal Protocol, managing specimens, anticipating the surgeon’s next move, and turning the room over fast so the next case can roll in.
-Expect a quick orientation on the facility’s preference cards, count procedures, and equipment — surgical programs hire OR travelers who can pick up the room fast and start carrying cases almost right away.
+Expect a quick orientation on the facility’s preference cards, count procedures, and equipment, since surgical programs hire OR travelers who can pick up the room fast and start carrying cases almost right away.

-The case mix in Tennessee runs broad: general surgery, orthopedics and ortho trauma, neuro, GI, urology, GYN, ENT, plastics, vascular, and increasingly robotic cases at the bigger programs — cardiac open-heart sits in its own CVOR lane.
+The case mix in Tennessee runs broad: general surgery, orthopedics and ortho trauma, neuro, GI, urology, GYN, ENT, plastics, vascular, and increasingly robotic cases at the bigger programs, while cardiac open-heart sits in its own CVOR lane.
 And then there’s call, which shapes a lot of OR contracts here.
-When an emergent case rolls in — an appendectomy, a bowel obstruction, ortho trauma, an emergent C-section backup — the room activates and you come in regardless of the hour.
+When an emergent case rolls in, anything from an appendectomy or a bowel obstruction to ortho trauma or an emergent C-section backup, the room activates and you come in regardless of the hour.
 With Nashville and Memphis both carrying trauma volume, call can stay busy, and that callback pay adds real money to your weekly total (more on the specifics in the FAQs below).
 The day-to-day is detail-driven and fast: you’re the patient’s advocate in a room full of moving parts, and when a case gets complicated, the whole team leans on the circulator to stay a step ahead.
-If that’s the kind of work that gets you out of bed, Tennessee keeps it coming.
+If that’s the work you actually enjoy, Tennessee has it in steady supply.

 Travel OR Nurse Pay in Tennessee

-Pay moves with the market and the season, so treat that range as a starting reference, not a promise — and you won’t see an invented “average” from us.
-Your Junxion recruiter walks through the full package before you commit — what’s taxable, what comes through as stipends, and how call pay stacks on top — so you’re looking at real numbers for the actual contract instead of a generic figure.
+Pay moves with the market and the season, so treat that range as a starting reference, not a promise, and you won’t see an invented “average” from us.
+Your Junxion recruiter opens up the full package before you commit and shows you what’s taxable, what comes through as stipends, and how call pay stacks on top.
+You’re looking at real numbers for the actual contract, not a generic figure.
 Here’s what a Junxion OR nurse package in Tennessee usually includes:

 • Competitive weekly pay in the current market range above, structured as taxable wages plus tax-free stipends